 But what if you want to go REALLY big?
 At the very top of the Instagram influencer food chain we find the megastars who dominated the marketing/advertising landscape before all these influencers came along.

 Ok, so here is how much you would need to pay if you want your product or service being introduced to the top celebrity Instagram followers.
-The list is almost 50/50 gender split, with women slightly dominate – 5 women against 4 men.
-If you have a spare $1.6 million you can get your brand new pair of sneakers being presented by Cristiano Ronaldo to his enormous fanbase of 271 million.
-With slightly less, $1.52m you can feel great, looking at smiling The Rock presenting your new sports equipment to his 224 million followers in his Instagram post.
+The list is 60/40 gender split, with women dominate – 6 women against 4 men.

-Top Celebrity Instagram post price, USD, in millions
+Top Celebrity Instagram post price, up to (in $M)

 YouTube influencer marketing pricing

-The graph covers only 2014-2019 period but the year 2020 was not a typical year by any starch of imagination and factoring in pricing for that year would skew the data significantly.
-The COVID-19 pandemic hit influencers really hard, many influencers who ran ad campaigns for the traveling industry had to stop and cancel any campaigns abruptly.
+Now, the COVID-19 pandemic hit influencers really hard, many influencers who ran ad campaigns for the traveling industry had to stop and cancel any campaigns abruptly.

 To take a more end product-focused view, marketers utilizing YouTube influencer marketing might expect to pay $50-$100 for every 1,000 views.
-To give you some perspective, in 2021 an average YouTube video CPM (cost-per-mile or cost-per-view) is about $27 per 1,000 views, so we’re talking about essentially doubling your expenses, if you decide to work with YouTube influencers, as opposed to running ads via the YouTube ad platform yourself.
+To give you some perspective, in 2021 an average YouTube video CPM (cost-per-mile or cost-per-view) was about $27 per 1,000 views, so at that point it was about essentially doubling your expenses, if you decided to work with YouTube influencers, as opposed to running ads via the YouTube ad platform yourself.

 Finally, in comparison, shelling out on a tweet ($422) or a Facebook post ($395) is very much a discount option.